mike-clark-8192/JRTDF/README.md

 To be thorough, this program should probably check the message contents of the dialog before clicking the button.
 This would virtually eliminate the possibility of mistaken dialog identity.
 However, I was willing to accept this small risk for personal use, since I was programming this project within a limited amount of time.

-The program relies on the titles and labels that the English-language version of Windows uses.
-You would have to customize the program to use it on a Windows setup using a non-English display language.
+The program relies on Windows' en-US titles and labels.
+You would have to customize the program code and recompile the project to use it on a Windows setup using a non-English display language.

 PRs are welcome.